The majority of interviews will be held in Downing College, most likely in one of the interviewer’s rooms.

 Alternatively, you could get a taxi from the station taxi rank, which is just outside the station.

 Most coaches stop alongside Parker’s Piece (large expanse of grass with a cycle/foot path).

-Walk across Parker’s Piece towards the University Arms Hotel and Pizza Hut, and Downing is on the opposite side of the road through the metal gates.
+Walk across Parker’s Piece towards the University Arms Hotel and Downing is on the opposite side of the road through the large gates.

 Traffic in and around Cambridge is notoriously bad by UK standards, so leave plenty of time if you plan to drive.